sukeesh/zing/README.md

 ## ✨ Features

-- ⚡ **Fast and Efficient**: Optimized for speed and memory efficiency, capable of handling multi-GB files
 - 🎨 **Beautiful UI**: Clean, minimal design with light and dark themes
 - 💻 **Cross-Platform**: Runs on Windows, macOS, and Linux
 - 📄 **Core Functionality**: Open, Save, and Print text files